tylerrmit/homebridge-coviva-hager/README.md

 log into hager.com and look at your account, there will be a link to your Coviva Hub that will allow you to control it.

+benni4k for providing trace information for the Roller Blind / Shutter module